Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- The lining of CIPP is utilized in the relining of pipes.
+- CIPP lining is used in the relining of pipes.

 - Replacement of pipes can be costly and lengthy.